Intermesh/groupoffice-docs/install/tarball.rst

       RewriteRule "^/\.well-known/openid-configuration"  "/api/oauth.php/.well-known/openid-configuration" [PT]

-4. If you purchased Group-Office Professional licenses then make sure the `SourceGuardian loader <https://www.sourceguardian.com/loaders.html>`_ is installed.
+4. If you purchased GroupOffice Professional licenses then make sure the `SourceGuardian loader <https://www.sourceguardian.com/loaders.html>`_ is installed.

 5. Then visit http://yourserver/ and the installer should appear:

    .. figure:: /_static/installer.png
-      :alt: The Group-Office installer
+      :alt: The GroupOffice installer

-      The Group-Office installer
+      The GroupOffice installer

 6. Follow the instructions on screen.